BC Seed Mentorship Program

 - Identify and engage experienced and new seed growers throughout BC

-- Upon project completion, the mentor will receive an $850 remuneration for sharing their skills
+- Upon project completion, the mentor will receive an $850 remuneration for sharing their skills and time

-This program is part of a program funded through the BC Ministry of Agriculture and Food, and the Vancouver Foundation with the goal of building a movement to conserve and advance seed biodiversity, keep seed in the public domain, and promote ecological seed production.
+This program is part of a program funded through the BC Ministry of Agriculture and Food, and the Vancouver Foundation, with the goal of building a movement to conserve and advance seed biodiversity, keep seed in the public domain, and promote ecological seed production.